khofstadter/CS220-AU-navigating-the-digital-world/digital-identities.md

 <br>

-## summery
+## summary
 - it's not just old people who need to learn how to use the Web.
 It's complicated and complex <!-- #todo link RW video --> and therefore all ages should educate themselves.
 - we need to be careful with the information we engage with online as it leaves a digital footprint e.g. your drunk videos might stay on Facebook forever
-- it's a good idea to start working on your professional(institutional) identity while studying but we should make sure that we are comfortable with where and how much of our ideas/questions are shared publicly (learn to use both, private and public note-taking/publishing tools)
+- it's a good idea to start working on your professional (institutional) identity while studying but we should make sure that we are comfortable with where and how much of our ideas/questions are shared publicly (learn to use both, private and public note-taking/publishing tools)

 <br>